Erik Josten: Fictional character biography

-Altered again by the Wellspring, during a battle against the Grandmaster in which he has to surrender his powers temporarily to Zemo, he is left stuck in a giant form, too heavy even to move and communicate.
-He is later able to send back some ionic energy to Dallas, restoring her legs.

-Atlas is restored to normal size by scientists at Camp Hammond, and Atlas is registered as part of the Initiative, although his size-changing powers are considered too unreliable to place him on an Initiative team.
-However, Nighthawk hires him along with other questionable heroes after his Defenders team is decommissioned by S.H.I.E.L.D.
+During a battle against the Grandmaster, Josten temporarily surrenders his powers to Zemo and is left stuck in a giant form, too heavy even to move and communicate.
+Atlas is restored to normal size by scientists at Camp Hammond and registered as part of the Initiative, although his size-changing powers are considered too unreliable to place him on an Initiative team.

-Atlas was later recruited by Wonder Man (whose ionic energy leaking problem was affecting his judgement) to join his Revengers.
+Atlas is later recruited by Wonder Man (whose ionic energy leaking problem was affecting his judgement) to join his Revengers.
 Atlas's reason for joining the Revengers was that his numerous requests to join the Initiative were denied.

-During the Avengers: Standoff! storyline, Atlas was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
-Using Kobik, S.H.I.E.L.D. transformed Atlas into an unnamed Pleasant Hill mailman.

-Following the Pleasant Hill incident, Atlas joined Winter Soldier's incarnation of the Thunderbolts to prevent S.H.I.E.L.D. from continuing the Kobik Project.
+During the Avengers: Standoff! storyline, Atlas appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+He has had his memories altered by Kobik, making him believe that he is a normal mailman.
+After regaining his memories, Atlas joins Winter Soldier's incarnation of the Thunderbolts to prevent S.H.I.E.L.D. from continuing the Kobik project.

-During the Monsters Unleashed storyline, Atlas was seen fighting the Leviathon Tide monsters in Washington, D.C.

-Atlas was later approached by Helmut Zemo and his third incarnation of the Masters of Evil to recruit him.
-When he resisted, the Masters of Evil attacked him as Jolt shows up to help him.
-During the fight against the Masters of Evil, Atlas and the Thunderbolts were defeated and captured.

-In the Secret Empire storyline, Atlas, Moonstone, and Fixer eventually defect to the Masters of Evil after Helmut Zemo uses Kobik's abilities to send Winter Soldier back in time.
-After Kobik shattered, Atlas assisted in searching for her fragments for Zemo to put her back together.
-When the Masters of Evil become part of Hydra's Army of Evil, Atlas took part in the attack on Manhattan in retaliation for what happened at Pleasant Hill.
+In the Secret Empire storyline, Atlas, Moonstone, and Fixer return to the Masters of Evil after Helmut Zemo uses Kobik's abilities to send Winter Soldier back in time.
+After Kobik is shattered, Atlas assists in searching for her fragments for Zemo to revive her.

-During the "One World Under Doom" storyline, Atlas was among the original Thunderbolts line-up to join the Fuglar Victoris led by Valentina Allegra de Fontaine in her Citizen V form.
-Moonstone stayed by Atlas' side to keep him safe during each of the battles.